Posted on Jan. 29th, 2019 | By Maple, WayKen Project Manager

 Casting is one of the oldest manufacturing techniques used in the industries that give the required results effectively and repeatedly.
 Casting includes the injection of some molten liquid into the mold having the cavity of the desired shape.
 Then the molten liquid is allowed to solidify into the shape as confronted by the mold.
 When the desired product is obtained, it is then extracted from the mold.

 Casting can be classified into many types depending upon the nature of molten liquid some of which are:

 - Investment casting

 - Metal casting

 Casting mold is very important in the casting process.
 The final shape of the product depends upon the shape of the cavity in the mold.
-The liquid injected into the mold is solidified into the shaped confronted by the shape of the cavity.
+The liquid injected into the mold is solidified into the shape confronted by the shape of the cavity.
 There are several types of molds used in casting parts.
 Some of the molds are temporary and are destroyed after casting parts.
 On the other hand, some of the molds are permanent and can be used to produce the parts again.
 Molds can either have a single or double cavity.
-In multiple cavities, each cavity might be same producing the same parts or different producing different parts.
+In multiple cavities, each cavity might be the same producing the same parts or different producing different parts.
 The selection of the mold depends upon the desired characteristics of the products.
 Some of the commonly used molds are enlisted below:

 - Sand Mold